zitao0206/Documents/Swift/Tips/Lazy loading and Anonymous function.md

 ### Lazy loading and Anonymous function
-In Swift, we use the lazy keyword before the property to simply implement delayed loading, for example,
+In Swift, we use the lazy keyword before the property to simply implement delayed loading, for example:

 ```Swift
 lazy var str: String = {